LMDevops/mamz-ultimate-terraform/docs/getting_started_fast.md

   - ORG POLICY ADMIN
   - Project creator

+** Head to the Execution section if you want to skip explanation of the scripts **

 # Terraform.tfvars

 In each section (1-7) there is a **terraform.tfvars.example** file that needs to be copied to **terraform.tfvars** and filled-in with all the required information.